AlgorithmsMeetup/GetAllPrimes/README.md

 ## One way to do it: ##
 Get/write yourself a function to check if a number is a prime.
-Then use it to check all numbers equal or smaller then the max
+Then use it to check all numbers equal or smaller than the max

 Then the challenge would essentially become: how do you implement the algorithm to check if a number is prime?